thaintp/diencothanhhien/themes/hugo-ecommerce-theme/exampleSite/content/product/usual-price/DalaBaby-powder.en.md

 * Use with porridge: pour cooked porridge to the bowl.
 Take 3-5 grams or about 1-2 teaspoon of powder (equivalent to 80-100 grams of fresh vegetables) and mix directly into porridge, after stirring, it's ready to feed the baby.

-* Use with baby food: mix baby food and DalaFarm powder into a bowl of warm water, stirred up before use.
+* Use with baby food: mix baby food and Điện cơ Thanh Hiền powder into a bowl of warm water, stirred up before use.

 Read more about food recipes here: http://dalafarm.vn/en/dala-kitchen/